Nikolay Bauman: Biography

-Early life
+Early years

-Bauman was born to the owner of a wallpaper and carpentry workshop, and a family of German origins.
+Bauman was born to the owner of a wallpaper- and carpentry-workshop, and into a family of Volga-German origins.
 He attended the 2nd Kazan Secondary School, but dropped out in the 7th grade because of disagreements with his teachers.
 From 1891 to 1895, he was a student at the Kazan Veterinary Institute.
-During his student years he was fascinated by illegal populist and Marxist literature, and participated in various underground workers' groups.
+During his student years he was fascinated by illegal populist and Marxist literature, and participated in various underground groups of workers.
 After receiving his diploma as a veterinary doctor, Bauman began work at the village of Novye Burasy in the Saratov Region and dreamt of becoming involved in revolutionary propaganda there.
 However, being known of by the police, and wishing to achieve broad revolutionary activity, in the fall of 1896 he left for Saint Petersburg.

 Political career

 From 1896 to 1897, he worked in Petersburg, serving a term in the "Petersburg Union of Struggle for the Liberation of the Working Class."
 Bauman was arrested on 22 March 1897, and imprisoned in the Peter and Paul Fortress, where he was kept in solitary confinement for 19 months.
 During his stay in the fortress, he was astonishingly allowed to read Karl Marx's Das Kapital.

 In 1899, he was exiled to Vyatka Governorate, but he managed to escape abroad the same year.
 In April 1900, he took part of the second congress of the Emancipation of Labour Group, led by the founder of Russian Marxism Georgi Plekhanov, in Geneva.
 It was at that congress that Plekhanov's group decided to merge with the Union of Struggle and launch the revolutionary Marxist paper Iskra – "The Spark", which was to be published abroad and smuggled into Russia.
 After Vladimir Lenin had arrived in Munich in 1900, after serving a term of exile, and took on the management of Iskra, Bauman worked closely with him in getting the project organised.
-In December 1901, he was sent to Moscow to make contact with the illegal marxist groups in the region and enlist their help in distributing Iskra.
+In December 1901, he was sent to Moscow to make contact with the illegal Marxist groups in the region and enlist their help in distributing Iskra.
 He was soon under observation by the Okhrana, and moved to Kyiv, and then Voronezh, but on the way to Voronezh, noticed that he was being followed, and jumped from a train as it passed through Zadonsky District.
 Arrested in February 1902, he was held in Lukyanivska Prison in Kyiv.
 He and three other prisoners, including the future foreign minister Maxim Litvinov, pulled off a daring escape from the prison, using ropes, grappling irons, and false passports, after they had overpowered two of the prison staff.